Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Expansion.md

 # Shell Expansion
-- When shell receives a command, Bash will process the input first before it carries out of the command.
+- When the shell receives a command, Bash processes the input first before carrying out the command.
-- With expansion, when we type something and it is expanded into something else before the shell acts upon it.
+- Expansion involves typing something that gets expanded into something else before the shell acts upon it.

+## Types of Expansions
 - Below is the list of expansions:
     - [Pathname Expansion](#pathname-expansion)
     - [Tilde Expansion](#tilde-expansion)